30 Hardest Guitar Songs (with Lesson Videos)

 The second part is arguably even more challenging, which is Michael’s tone.
 Opeth are masters of using relatively straightforward gear to its fullest potential, so playing this song note-for-note may not sound the same as the original recording.

-19. Painters of the Tempest by Ne Obliviscaris
+31. Painters of the Tempest by Ne Obliviscaris

 Genre: Progressive Metal

-Australian Ne Obliviscaris is famous among prog metal lovers for blending several songs with a singular theme that are spread across different movements.
+Australian Ne Obliviscaris is famous among prog metal lovers for blending several songs with a singular theme that is spread across different movements.
 Such would be Painters of the Tempest, which is comprised of Wyrmholes, Triptych Lux, Cynosure, Curator, and Reveries from the Stained Glass Womb.

-The first movement is essentially an intro that features a violin and piano, so as a guitar player you can skip it.
-Triptych Lux hits off with rapid guitar leads, transitioning between supersonic alternate picking and stop-action octaves and idiosyncratic diminished chords.
+The first movement is essentially an intro that features a violin and piano, so as a guitar player, you can skip it.
+Triptych Lux hits off with rapid guitar leads, transitioning between supersonic alternate picking and stop-action octaves, and idiosyncratic diminished chords.

-Each following movement features at least one solo that is accompanied by both piano and violin; the sheer length of this marvelous piece is a test of endurance while the skill requirements for even the most basic of verses are absurdly massive.
+Each following movement features at least one solo that is accompanied by both piano and violin; the sheer length of this marvelous piece is a test of endurance, while the skill requirements for even the most basic of verses are absurdly massive.

-20. Dance of Eternity by Dream Theater
+32. Dance of Eternity by Dream Theater

 Genre: Progressive metal/Rock

 There are odd time signatures, and then there’s Dance of Eternity.
-One of the world’s most famous bands comprised of Berkeley college of music-trained performers is renowned for composing nearly unplayable songs, and this one, in particular, will challenge everything a guitarist may think they know about playing.
+One of the world’s most famous bands comprised of Berkeley College of music-trained performers is renowned for composing nearly unplayable songs, and this one, in particular, will challenge everything a guitarist may think they know about playing.

 Aside from 16-bar solos and 13/8 signatures, aside from astonishingly fast-paced solos and unique groups of notes that don’t even remotely resemble traditional chords, this song is arguably the pinnacle of complexity as far as guitar tunes are in question.